contentedweb/cms.contentedweb.com/src/posts/2022/setting-up-a-site.md

 ![](/assets/images/eleventy-starter-17.png)

 When you are done, save the changes.
-You can also edit the default pages and posts as well as creating news ones.
+You can also edit the pages and posts as well as creating news ones.

 For more details on how to use the interface, you can read [Forestry's excellent documentation](https://forestry.io/docs/welcome/).

 ### Step 4 - publishing your changes

 Because Contented CMS uses static pages, these need to re-built once you want to publish your changes.
-By default the site will be re-built every 24 hours at midnight GMT.
+By default the site will be re-build every 24 hours at midnight GMT.

 If you do not wish to wait that long, you can re-build the site manually.
 To do this you simply have to follow "Step 4 - build and publish your site" in the GitHub section above.

 ### Optional Step 5 - use your URL for forestry

 This step is optional.

-If you do not wish to go to forestry.io to edit your changes, the site can also be configured to run under your own URL using "http://yourname.github.io/admin/" (or whichever domain name you configured for GitHub Pages.
+If you do not wish to go to forestry.io to edit your changes, the CMS can also be configured to run under your own URL using "http://yourname.github.io/admin/" (or whichever domain name you configured for GitHub Pages.
 To do this go to Settings in the left hand menu, scroll down a little and click on "Deploy Admin":

 ![](/assets/images/eleventy-starter-18.png)

 ## Conclusion

 You are now all good to go.

 You copied the starter site into your GitHub repository, you setup GitHub Pages and then built and published your site.
 Next you created a Forestry account and imported the site into Forestry.
 Finally you made some content changes and published those changes.
 Your site is now live

-If you had problems with any of the above or further questions on how to use the site, please contact me on Twitter: [@ContentedW](https://twitter.com/ContentedW).
+If you have problems with any of the above or further questions on how to use the site, please contact me on Twitter: [@ContentedW](https://twitter.com/ContentedW).